hashicorp/terraform-provider-google/website/docs/r/cloudfunctions2_function.html.markdown

   The amount of memory available for a function.
   Defaults to 256M.
 Supported units are k, M, G, Mi, Gi.
 If no unit is supplied the value is interpreted as bytes.

+* `max_instance_request_concurrency` -
+  (Optional)
+  Sets the maximum number of concurrent requests that each instance can receive.
+Defaults to 1.

+* `available_cpu` -
+  (Optional)
+  The number of CPUs used in a single container instance.
+Default value is calculated from available memory.

 * `environment_variables` -
   (Optional)